-Join Mint Tours on the Ultimate 21 day Canada Roadtrip along British Columbia’s famous Powder Highway.
-We kick off the tour in Kelowna and along the way you’ll get to ride at Revelstoke, Whitewater, Red Mountain, Fernie And Panorama.
+Join Mint Tours on the Ultimate 20 day Canada Roadtrip along British Columbia’s famous Powder Highway.
+We kick off the tour in Vancouver and along the way you’ll get to ride at Whistler-Blackcomb, Sun Peaks, Revelstoke, Red Mountain, Whitewater & Panorama.
 Our Mint guides will get you involved in the local scene – check out a hockey game, head to the hot springs, drink at craft breweries and hang out at local snowboard shops for VIP events.
 This tour is hosted by our local Canadian guides who grew up shredding all over the Kootenay Mountains and are looking forward to showing you some of their ‘local’s only’ secret spots.
-Along the way we travel in our own private Mint truck loaded up with boards and local knowledge.
 We stay in modern and comfortable hotels and with the Mint crew leading the way, all you have to do is show up and ride, we’ll take care of the rest.

 + Riding the best resorts in BC, along Canada’s famous Powder Highway